Magna On-Demand Seminars

 Building Professionalism in Professional-track Students

-In this seminar, you will be able to identify what professionalism is and present various methods for teaching and evaluating professionalism on campus and in the clinical environment.
+In this Magna Online Seminar, you will be able to identify what professionalism is and present various methods for teaching and evaluating professionalism on campus and in the clinical environment.

 One of the goals of educational programs is to effectively provide education and training that will prepare students and graduates for success in their respective disciplines.